 Our Plans come from an Engineering Company, so you can expect high quality and thorough information.
-They are engineered to perform, and that’s how it should be.
-The blueprints are more complete — better than others we’ve reviewed.
-Here is a peek at what they contain.
-Also, see the slider at the bottom of the page for visual examples of DIY plans.
+They are fully engineered to perform, and that’s how it should be.
+The blueprints are more complete — with more and better information than others we’ve reviewed.
+Below is a peek at what they contain.
+Also, please see the slider at the bottom of the page for visual examples of the Mechanical Elements DIY plans.

 What’s In The Plans?

 First, Each set of plans has a Bill of Materials, which is a list of both raw materials and components to purchase for the project.
 It includes raw material cut lengths and quantities, component sizes and options, also options to achieve a different look or performance level.
-We don’t assume you are the expert, so there is some explanation when things are not obvious.
+We don’t assume you are the expert, so there is some explanation when things are not obvious — especially for options.

 Third, We understand each customer has different goals, and those require variations in the design.
 To accomplish this, some plans have a section of Engineering Considerations to explain how to achieve different goals — like increasing load capacity, changing size, saving weight, cost variations, etc..
+Most plans also include options that help you customize the project to be what you really want.
+(See Sixth, below.)
 We encourage customization to make the final product perfect for you.

 DIY Plans — For the Do-It-Yourself Enthusiast